 - Alimony: Pennsylvania has a statutory set of criteria to determine if an individual should be awarded alimony.
 Unlike spousal support or APL, there are no statutory guidelines to indicate a dollar amount or how long it will be awarded.
-Alimony is usually not awarded as a punitive measure.
-Alimony is after the divorce is final.
-It is by the agreement of the parties or a court order.
-It is not automatic.
-We will review with our clients the 17 point criteria for alimony as well as the pertinent case law.
+Alimony is usually not awarded as a punitive measure; rather, it is determined after the divorce is final.
+It is by the agreement of the parties or a court order, not automatic.
+We will review with our clients the 17-point criteria for alimony as well as the pertinent case law.

-Marital Misconduct Can Be an Issue Courts Consider When Determining Whether to Award Alimony
+Marital Misconduct Can Be An Issue Courts Consider

 Pennsylvania is a no-fault and equitable distribution state.
 However, the marital misconduct of either of the parties during the marriage may be considered when the court is considering alimony.

-There are a number of different support options.
+There are a number of different support options under Pennsylvania spousal support laws.
 As you look forward to a new future, it is important that you find the option that works best for you.
-From our offices in Wyomissing, Lancaster and Lebanon, we are ready to answer your spousal support questions.
+From our offices in Wyomissing, Reading, Lancaster and Lebanon, our Lancaster spousal support lawyers are ready to answer your spousal support questions.
 Contact us today for a free initial consultation.
-Call 610-685-8000 (Wyomissing), 717-272-7585 (Lebanon) or 717-735-9111 (Lancaster).
+Call 610-685-8000.